flytbase/flytsim-docker/README.md

 <br/>

-Q. **I have a Linux device installed with Nvidia GPU switchable with Intel GPU.
+* **I have a Linux device installed with Nvidia GPU switchable with Intel GPU.
 How do I know, what is being used**?

-A. There are many ways to find this out.
+There are many ways to find this out.
 If you are using Ubuntu, go to System Settings -> Details look for Graphics Card details.
 You can also install `glxinfo` and run the command: `glxinfo | grep OpenGL` to view the GPU being used.

 <br/>

-**Q. My Linux device is installed with open source nouveau driver for Nvidia.
+* **My Linux device is installed with open source nouveau driver for Nvidia.
 How do I install Nvidia propreitary drivers?**

-**A.** If you are on Ubuntu, follow this [nvidia gpu install guide](https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia) by Ubuntu.
+If you are on Ubuntu, follow this [nvidia gpu install guide](https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia) by Ubuntu.

 ## Versioning